 Remember this one?
 My mother used to make Potato Candy every year and put it on her three-tier glass stand along with date balls, fudge, molasses cookies and fruitcake.

-My Mom’s recipe was “boil Irish potatoes with jackets on, mix with powdered sugar, add a pinch of salt and some vanilla.
+My Mom’s recipe is as follows: “boil Irish potatoes with jackets on, mix with powdered sugar, add a pinch of salt and some vanilla.
 Roll out very thin, add a layer of peanut butter and roll up.
 Refrigerate till firm, then slice into 1/4″ slices.”
 O.K.

-- 1/2 medium baking potato
+- 1/2 medium baking potato, peeled

-- 3 1/2 C powdered sugar (may need more)
+- 3 1/2 C powdered sugar, (may need more)

 - 1 C peanut butter